Venue List

 EH1 1DH

-45The original Fringe venue, a quite fabulous and unique atmosphere known in Fringe folklore.
+45The original Fringe venue.
+Since 1948 offering a quite fabulous and unique atmosphere buried in Fringe folklore.
 It's worth a visit just for that!
-Here we present new and established work from across the globe.
+Seconds from the Royal Mile, here we present new and established work from across the globe.
 Mid to large-scale theatre, dance, musicals, opera and music make a daily programme of quality to enjoy.
-Sell out shows a regular event at this very special theatre.1297
+Sell out shows a regular event at this very special venue.29180

 theSpace on the Mile0131 510 238480 High Street